dsi-clinic/the-clinic/tutorials/speaking-code.md

 # Speaking Code

-When we code, we come accross a lot of characters that are rarely spoken which can lead to common miscommunication.
+When we code, we come across a lot of characters that are rarely spoken which can lead to common miscommunication.

 ## Character Names

-Here are names of characters that we might com accross while coding.
 You should be familiar with the primary names.
 This is a simplified version of [this post](https://blog.codinghorror.com/ascii-pronunciation-rules-for-programmers/).

 | Character | Primary Name  | Other Names|
 | --------- | ------------  | --------------- |